Clear Your Ears: Best Practices on How to Unclog Ears Safely and Effectively

 Effective Maneuvers

-1. Try the Valsalva Maneuver: This is a simple technique to help open the Eustachian tubes, especially when dealing with pressure changes like during a flight.
+1. Try the Valsalva Maneuver: This is a simple technique to help open the eustachian tubes, especially when dealing with pressure changes like during a flight.
 To perform it:

 • Plug your nose and gently blow out while keeping your mouth closed.